Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 Grantee: The Regents of the University of California, San Francisco

-Partners: University of California Irvine Division of Geriatrics and Gerontology, The Philip R. Lee Institute for Health Policy Studies at UCSF, The Global Brain Health Institute (GBHI), The Archstone Foundation, University of California Law San Francisco
+Partners: University of California, Irvine, Division of Geriatrics and Gerontology, The Philip R. Lee Institute for Health Policy Studies at UCSF, The Global Brain Health Institute (GBHI), Archstone Foundation, University of California College of the Law, San Francisco

-Strategy goal: Advance partnerships and engagement with family caregivers
+Strategy Goal 2: Advance partnerships and engagement with family caregivers

 Project period: Sept.
 30, 2023-Sept.
 29, 2027